 Perfluoroelastomers (FFKM) have been created to overcome high temperature and withstand chemicals used in SIP and CIP regimes.

-For more information on our range of products click here.
+For more information on our range of products, contact the team today.